mjuvela/ISM/README.md

 installation of pyOpenCL (see https://mathema.tician.de/software/pyopencl/).

 Programs assume that the source tree exists under one's own home directory (see the error messages to set suitable symbolic links for the paths).
+The directory containing the kernel files can also be specified using the environmental variable KERNEL_DIRECTORY (currently only for routines in the OT_library script).

 **Note:** radiative transfer programs SOC and LOC now reside in separate repositories: https://github.com/mjuvela/SOC and https://github.com/mjuvela/LOC .